 Note: When installed on a remote server, the Time Doctor desktop app will ONLY monitor the activity inside the remote session and NOT on the local user’s PC.
 If you want to track the activity on the local PC as well, you must install the Time Doctor desktop app on the local PC in addition to the remote server.
-However, doing so for the silent version of the app will create an additional user in your account while interactive users may find it cumbersome having to track time using two different instances of the app.
+However, doing so for the silent version of the app will create an additional user in your account and interactive users may find it cumbersome having to track time using two different versions of the app.

 Step 1.
 Download the Time Doctor desktop app.

 Step 2.
 Run the installer on your server using the following parameters:

 Note: The parameters above work with Time Doctor version 3.0.22 and above.

 Step 3.
 After installation is complete, open your Server Manager console and navigate to Remote Desktop Services -> Collections -> QuickSessionCollection.

 (If you don’t have Remote Desktop Services installed, you can install them from Add Roles and Features.)

 Step 4.
 Click on Tasks and select “Publish RemoteApp Programs.”
 Then, from the list of programs, select “Time Doctor” and click Publish.

 That’s it!
 Now when your remote users connect to this server, they’ll see the Time Doctor desktop app on their desktop.

 For questions, comments, or feedback regarding this topic, send an email to email@example.com.